drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 | **Total Time** | 68.09 seconds |
 | **Peak RAM Used** | 14.96 MB |

 At no point did the full dataset exist in memory.
 Only 100,000 rows were held in RAM at any one time, making this approach viable even if the dataset were 10× larger.
-The trade-off is speed — chunking is slower than a direct load because of the repeated read operations.
+The trade-off is speed, chunking is slower than a direct load because of the repeated read operations.
 However, it is the only viable method when dataset size exceeds available RAM.

 ---